INDICATION

 Study 1490

-No treatment-naïve adults discontinued BIKTARVY due to renal-, hepatic-, or bone-related adverse events through Week 240.
-One adult discontinued due to a weight-related AE through Week 240, which was evaluated by the investigator to be related to study drug.4,5
+No treatment-naïve adults discontinued BIKTARVY due to renal-, hepatic-, or bone-related adverse events through Week 2401,3,4

 - BIKTARVY is not recommended in patients with severe hepatic impairment (Child-Pugh Class C).
-For patients weighing ≥25 kg.
-BIKTARVY is not recommended in patients with severe renal impairment (estimated CrCl <30 mL/min) except in virologically suppressed patients with CrCl <15 mL/min on chronic hemodialysis.
-BIKTARVY is not recommended for patients weighing ≥14 kg with CrCl <30 mL/min.1
+For patients weighing ≥25 kg, BIKTARVY is not recommended in patients with severe renal impairment (estimated CrCl <30 mL/min) except in virologically suppressed patients with CrCl <15 mL/min on chronic hemodialysis.
+BIKTARVY is not recommended for patients weighing ≥14 kg with CrCl <30 mL/min.8

 Study 1844